uyuni-project/hub-xmlrpc-api/README.md

  - `HUB_CONNECT_TIMEOUT`: maximum number of seconds to wait for a response when connecting to a Server
  - `HUB_REQUEST_TIMEOUT`: maximum numbr of seconds to wait for a response when calling a Server method

- Defaults values should suffice in most settings.
+ Default values should suffice in most settings.

 ## Usage